How ChatGPT Chooses Which Businesses to Recommend: Inside the Algorithm

 | Paid Influence | Ads available, pay-per-click | No paid placement exists |

-ChatGPT's Perspective: Reads your content directly "Is this information accurate, detailed, and useful?"
+ChatGPT's perspective: It reads your content directly and asks: "Is this information accurate, detailed, and useful?"

 Why Keyword Stuffing Backfires Catastrophically

-What Works Instead: Write naturally about your expertise.
+Write naturally about your expertise.
 Use synonyms and varied language.
 Explain concepts thoroughly.
-ChatGPT understands semantic meaning—it knows "slab leak repair" and "under-slab pipe leak detection" refer to related concepts without you stuffing keywords.
+ChatGPT knows "slab leak repair" and "under-slab pipe leak detection" refer to related concepts without you stuffing keywords.

 Multi-Platform AI Optimization: ChatGPT, Claude, Gemini, and Perplexity